Madera station (Amtrak): Future

 The April 2016 revisions to California High-Speed Rail's business plan proposed a relocated Madera station.
-The station is intended to be a transfer point to San Joaquin trains, as this will be the only Phase I station in the Central Valley where both services are co-located.
 The addition was partially the result of comments from the public review period.
 Several Madera County officials praised the addition of the high-speed rail stop.

 Funding for the new station was provided as part of the Valley Rail project in 2018.
 Work on station relocation is ongoing as of November 2019, as the San Joaquin Joint Powers Authority has entered into negotiations with CAHSR, Madera County, and the city of Madera.
-As of 2024 the new station at Avenue 12 is expected to open in 2023.
+As of 2024 the new station at Avenue 12 is expected to open in 2025.